kylejlin/autocrop/FOR_ME(KYLE).md

 # For me (Kyle)

+> If you're not me (Kyle), you can ignore this file.
+>
+> Even if you _are_ me, you can probably ignore this file.
+> There is nothing important here pertaining to developing this project itself.
+> It only helps for bootstrapping a similar project in the future.

 In case I need to figure out how to boostrap a similar project in the future, I am saving this guide to save future me some time.

 This guide is very messy, but I'll be able to figure it out.
 Probably.

+I will not rewrite this guide to make it easy for others to understand, since it is intended for me alone.
+However, if you're able to understand it, feel free to use it.

 ## Bootstrapping the project